-The Zancudo property is located 30 km southwest of Medellin (population 2.5 million), the capital of the Department of Antioquia and the second largest city in Colombia.
-Aeropuerto Internacional José María Córdova is an international airport located in Medellin.
+Zancudo is located 30 km southwest of Medellin (population 2.5 million), the capital of the Department of Antioquia and the second largest city in Colombia.
+Aeropuerto Internacional José María Córdova serves as the main for Medellin.
 The current exploration office is located in the town of Titiribí, which is 56 km and about a 11⁄2 hour drive by paved road from Medellin via the Autopista Sur/Route 25 south to Caldas, then Route 60 west through Amagá, and turn off on to a secondary road to Titiribí, as shown in Figure 5-1.